Help with Bill

 COVID-19 Payment Program – UI is currently operating under the Public Utilities Regulatory Authority’s Emergency Shut-off Moratorium and not disconnecting electric service at this time due to the Covid-19 pandemic.
 Once the moratorium is lifted, any unpaid balances will become due.

 If you are experiencing financial difficulties during this pandemic, the COVID-19 Payment Program is available to you and offers payment plans up to 24 months, with no down payments, fees or interest is available.
 Please call us at 800.722.5584 for more information.
 Our company representatives are available to work with you to create a mutually agreeable payment arrangement to avoid interruption of electric service.
-An initial payment may be required before any arrangements can be made.
-Residential customers can enroll in the COVID-19 Payment Program through February 9, 2021.
+Residential customers can enroll in the COVID-19 Payment Program through May 20, 2021.

 Info Line – 2-1-1 Infoline is a single source for information about community services, referrals to human services, and crisis intervention.
 It is accessed toll-free from anywhere in Connecticut by simply dialing 2-1-1.
 It operates 24 hours a day, 365 days a year.
 TDD access and multilingual caseworkers are available.
 For more information, visit Infoline.org.